“The key is to be quiet. It’s not that your mind has to be quiet. You be quiet.You, the one inside watching the neurotic mind, just relax.”

 Michael Singer is such a companion.

-I have previously recommended one of his talks here but I have discovered another beautiful episode of his podcast (that is, his recorded teachings) that I want to share with you now.
+I had previously recommended one of his talks here but I’ve discovered another beautiful episode of his podcast that I want to share with you now.

 It will also explain the choice of visuals for this article!
 “Why birds, Justina?”
 You’ll see!